Counsellor at Law: Box office

 The film was a box office success, described by film historian Elizabeth Kendall as a "highbrow hit", although a November 1934 article in The New York Times termed it a commercial disappointment for Universal.
+The movie premiered at the Radio City Music Hall.

 Critical reception

 Mordaunt Hall of The New York Times said the film "moves along with lusty energy, the scenes being so complete that none of them seems a fraction of a minute too long.
 Parts of the stage work have perforce been omitted, but where this occurs Mr. Rice and the director, William Wyler, leave nothing in doubt."
 He praised Barrymore for giving his role "the vigor, imagination and authority one might expect" and added, "The characterization is believable and thoroughly sympathetic."